casact/chainladder-python/README.rst

 Once you have the package installed, we recommend that you follow the starter tutorial and work alongside with the pre-loaded datasets.

 Note that a lot of the examples shown might not be applicable in a real world scenario, and is only meant to demonstrate some of the functionalities included in the package.
-The user should always follow any applicable laws, the Code of Professional Conduct, applicable Actuarial Standards of Practice, and exercise their best actuarial judgement.
+The user should always follow all applicable laws, the Code of Professional Conduct, applicable Actuarial Standards of Practice, and exercise their best actuarial judgement.

 `Starter Tutorial`_